dangdiv20/cs33_uta_debugging/README.md

 Run the tests: `./run_tests all`.

-Good luck and please email us if you have any questions.
+Good luck and please email us if you have any questions (cs0330headtas@lists.brown.edu).
 We're rooting for you!

-star_su@brown.edu

-daphne_li-chen@brown.edu

-zsofia_biegl@brown.edu

-jason_fischman@brown.edu